onfido/onfido-sdk-ui/README.md

 - **`onComplete {Function} optional`**

   Callback that fires when both the document and face have successfully been captured and uploaded.
-It returns an object that contains both captures.
-This event data should sent to your backend where the full [API requests](https://documentation.onfido.com/#create-check) will be made.
+It returns an object that contains all captures.
+At this point you can trigger your backend to create a check by making a request to the [create check endpoint](https://documentation.onfido.com/#create-check)(https://documentation.onfido.com/#create-check).

   Here is an `onComplete` callback example: